amperka/raspberry_support/README.md

 # Raspberry Kit support

 Welcome to Malina V4: Raspberry kit support page.
-Here you can download all files necessary for our kit completion.
+Here you can download all the files necessary for our kit completion.
-Also the source code for every project is provided.
+Also, the source code for every project is provided.

 ![Image](./images/title.png)

 ## Setup

-If you've got no spare monitor or keyboard you may connect Raspberry Pi via SSH, VNC and FTP protocols.
+If you've got no spare monitor or keyboard, you may connect Raspberry Pi via SSH, VNC, and FTP protocols.
-Full instruction is provided in the beginning of the book.
-Here are all third party programms you need for that.
+Complete instruction is provided at the beginning of the book.
+Here are all the third-party programs you need for that.

 ## For Windows